 Two television studios are housed in Self Hall.
-Students choosing the Broadcasting sequence will gain experience in broadcast news and production.
+Students choosing the Digital Media Production sequence will gain experience in broadcast news and production.
 Students produce a variety of programs in the beginning television laboratory: news, interviews and commercials.
 On-camera announcing is also taught in this lab.
-Afternoon and evening laboratory hours are available for students to perfect their broadcast skills.
+Afternoon and evening laboratory hours are available for students to perfect their skills.

 Digital Editing Labs